murraju/hadooplib/README.md

 hadooplib (beta)
 ================

 A JRuby based Hadoop Client Library allowing to build Hadoop management applications in Ruby.
-The basic HDFS and MapRed functions using the native Hadoop 1.1.2 APIs.
+Covers basic HDFS and MapRed functions using the native Hadoop 1.1.2 APIs.

 Version 0.0.1

-First HDFS functions.
+First set of HDFS functions.

 Requirements
 ============